-I couldn’t imagine anyone going to the absolute eden that is Napa Valley and coming back dissatisfied at the end of their trip.
+I couldn’t imagine anyone going to the absolute Eden that is Napa Valley and coming back dissatisfied at the end of their trip.
+As a Napa elopement photographer, I’ve had the chance to experience Napa at its prettiest.
 Napa is one of those places that has a magical feel around every corner, a destination that causes a smile whenever it comes across one’s mind.
 I may be biased because of the time I spent there the day before I eloped in Big Sur but with continued visits, I’ve reaffirmed my opinion about a Napa elopement being a superb choice for any couple looking to choose an alternative to the traditional.
 There’s an old law that disallows the majority of vineyards from hosting weddings and receptions but there’s nothing that would prevent a couple from exchanging vows and getting great photos!
-I couldn’t be more excited to share the my personal tips from a NorCal native for anyone considering to take the plunge!
+I couldn’t be more excited to share my personal tips from a NorCal native for anyone considering to take the plunge!

 So let’s talk about wine!
 The region is world famous for its grapes and produces what is considered across the board to be some of the best quality wine in the entire world.
 Naturally, this makes Napa Valley an ideal to place to elope for any wine-lover and luckily, there are plenty of options to choose from.
 Truthfully, even if you’re not into a good Cabernet, Napa is the kind of place to convert even the pickiest palates!
 Here are my recommendations for where a young, adventurous couple might find themselves on their Napa elopement.

-A place like Caymus is more than unique enough to stick out as an outstanding option for a couple interested in a Napa Valley elopement.
+A place like Caymus Vineyards is more than unique enough to stick out as an outstanding option for a couple interested in a Napa Valley elopement.
 For one, the natural beauty is marvelous.
 My first ever visit was in the autumn and the leaves changing provided the perfect postcard backdrop to my experience there.
-Strolling the grounds with a fiance in hand, exploring the vineyards surrounded by bright reds and oranges, could a Napa elopement photographer ask for a more photogenic scene?
-Of course, I couldn’t continuing describing Caymus without mentioning the stellar wine selection.
+Strolling the grounds with a fiance in hand, exploring the vineyards surrounded by bright reds and oranges.
+The brightness of the reds and oranges here are equivalent to the lush of the greens in Hawaii.
+Could a Napa elopement photographer ask for a more photogenic scene?
+Of course, I couldn’t continue describing Caymus without mentioning the stellar wine selection.
 I’d consider what I had with my tasting to be one of, if not the best Cabernet Sauvignons I’ve ever had.
-The cherry on top was, at the end of our visit, we were given a bottle of the award winning select Cabernet by an employee who just so happened to be a neighbor of my husband’s uncle!
+The cherry on top was, at the end of our visit, we were given a bottle of the award-winning select Cabernet by an employee who just so happened to be a neighbor of my husband’s uncle!
 We decided to save it for our one-year anniversary but I know it would’ve been completely empty that night if we hadn’t opted to be patient.
-Caymus won us over primarily for its amazing wine selection and scenic grounds.
+Caymus won us over as a great Napa Valley elopement spot primarily for its amazing wine selection and scenic grounds.

 Now that the question of where has been answered, it’s natural to ask when might be the best time to exchange vows and take photos of the special moment!
 Whether your decision is factored around weather, crowds, or environment, there are a few key items to consider for what date to hold your Napa elopement.
 Luckily, I’ve got plenty to share to help guide that decision the best I can!